 Thank you for stopping by for a visit!
-I am Bryan D. Jackson, and I'm from Charlotte, NC.
-I have devoted much of this time in my life to writing fiction for young people.
-I am of mixed-ancestry; my mother's family came from places like England, France, and Germany.
-My father's family were Cherokee, an Indian tribe native to the United States, and others in his family line came from Scotland, Ireland, and England.
-Being Cherokee is intensely important to me.
-My Cherokee community is the Mt.
-Hood Cherokees, a wonderful part of the great Cherokee Nation.
+I am Bryan D. Jackson, a native North Carolinian.
+I enjoy writing fiction for young people.
+I am of mixed-ancestry; my mother's family came from places in England, France, and Germany.
+My father's family were Cherokee, an Indian tribe native to the United States, and others in his family line came from Scotland, Ireland, or England.
+Being of Cherokee extraction is intensely important to me.
+My Cherokee tribal communities are the Cherokee Community of Puget Sound and the Mt.
+Hood Cherokees, official satellite communities of the great Cherokee Nation.

-I now live in the Seattle, WA, area.
-Besides children's fiction, I sometimes write about spirituality, genealogy, and Native American history and culture.
+I live on an island in the middle of the Puget Sound.
+Besides creating fiction for young people, I sometimes write about spirituality, genealogy, eating plant food instead of animal food, and Native American history and culture.

 Bryan D. Jackson is a Cherokee descendant.
 He shares a heritage relationship with the Cherokee Nation as a registered descendant in the First Families of the Cherokee Nation (Sonicooie) and holds placement in the First Families of the Twin Territories (Indian Territory).
 Some of his ancestors traveled the Cherokee Trail of Tears on the Bell Route in 1838-39.
 Bryan earned a Bachelor of Arts degree (Pfeiffer College, 1985) and a Master of Theological Studies degree (Gordon-Conwell Theological Seminary, 2000).
 He has completed postgraduate studies through the Bowen Center for the Study of the Family and the Association for Clinical Pastoral Education.